Contents

 If your stack is still Private then you should first set its access permissions to Public (See How do I set access permissions?) so that you can view it on your phone without signing in.

-If you are in the editor the you will not see the QR code.
+If you are in the editor then you will not see the QR code.
 You should first press the Close Editor button.
 This will then bring you to the summary screen which shows the QR code.

 1. When you mark your stack as ready then we will run some basic checks and if we identify any issues then you will see an issue message onscreen telling you what issues we have found.